Florida to Illinois Car Shipping

 Flexible Pickup & Delivery

-Choose flexible pickup and delivery windows to reduce shipping costs.
-Offering carriers a five-day window for both pickup and delivery gives them scheduling freedom, which translates into lower rates for you.
+Flexible pickup and delivery dates can reduce your costs.
+Offering carriers a five-day window for both pickup in Florida and delivery in Illinois gives them routing flexibility.
+This convenience to carriers translates into more competitive quotes for you.

 Hub City Advantages